SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft Azure - Virtual Machines.md

 ## Notes

-This connector is intended to be used together with the **Microsoft Azure Cloud Platform** connector.It requires this manager connector to work, as the authentication to the Azure Cloud Platform is done via the manager connector.
+This connector is intended to be used together with the **Microsoft Azure Cloud Platform** connector.
+It requires this manager connector to work, as the authentication to the Azure Cloud Platform is done via the manager connector.